Skip to main content

 • Path: quarantine/{domain}/{dataset}/condemned/ingest_date={YYYY-MM-DD}/run_id={...}/

-• Retention: 7-year retention for compliance/audit
+• Retention: Perpetual retention for financial audit (no automatic deletion)

 • Condemnation reasons: DUPLICATE_FAILURE, MAX_ATTEMPTS, DUPLICATE_TRANSACTION_ID

-See Also
+See also

 © 2026 Stephen AdeiCC BY 4.0